-The airport was suspiciously quiet and I immediately noticed there was no one manning the Cobalt airline check-in station, one of the largest Cypriot airline carriers.
+The airport was suspiciously quiet, and I immediately noticed no one manning the Cobalt airline check-in station, one of the largest Cypriot airline carriers.

-We flew with them to Cyprus, and the airplane was in serious disrepair with little shits given.
-So I wasn’t shocked at the lack of communication from Cobalt, but I was still annoyed I couldn’t check in.
+We flew with them to Cyprus, and the airplane was seriously disrepair with little shits.
+So I wasn’t shocked at the lack of communication from Cobalt, but I was still annoyed I couldn’t check-in.

-I knew it was late, but it was getting strange that we still couldn’t check in for our 2:10 am flight two hours ahead of time.
+I knew it was late, but it was strange that we still couldn’t check in for our 2:10 am flight two hours ahead.
 I was irritated, I had questions, I wanted to check in and get into the damn lounge and eat some food before I got hangry.